The Grocery Pantry Program (GPP) is our primary food assistance distribution program.

 How does the Grocery Pantry Program work?

-Currently, Kalamazoo Loaves & Fishes distributes food through 26 Grocery Pantry Sites, including those located in the outer county areas (Galesburg, Richland and Vicksburg), and a site at the main Kalamazoo Loaves & Fishes’ facility.
+Kalamazoo Loaves & Fishes distributes food at Grocery Pantry Sites throughout Kalamazoo County, including those located in the outer county areas (Galesburg, Richland and Vicksburg), and a site at the main Kalamazoo Loaves & Fishes’ facility.
 These sites are neighborhood-based and located along easily-accessible transport routes for convenience.

 - People in need of food assistance should call our “Need Food” line at 343-FOOD (3663) to request same day service.
 To provide you with better service, our call-center is now open from 9 am-1 pm.
 Please call as close to 9 am as possible to ensure your appointment.